haarisVs/fsDemoMvc/README.md

-# FS customize MVC framework in PHP
+# FS ADMIN Panel develop in customize MVC framework in PHP